marcobortolami/LearningCosmologyWithPython/N-bodySimulations/ReadMe.md

-This notebook was insired by https://github.com/pmocz/nbody-python
+This notebook was inspired by https://github.com/pmocz/nbody-python